jlewis-89/Milestone-Project-3/README.md

 ## Purpose
 ### The purpose of the project is to develop a backend data based application using the Flask framework and MongoDB
 ### The project - Registered Interest
-The purpose of this website is to enable users to litmus test their business ideas via a community feedback process.
+The purpose of this website is to enable users to litmus test their business ideas via a community posting board.
 Users will be able to:
 - Register a profile
 - Post their Business Ideas
-- Comment on other users ideas via the Q&A section
-- Upvote and Downvote ideas
-- Save ideas they are interested in
 - Edit and update their ideas but not other peoples
-- Choose whther they feel others ideas are investable or not

-The platform will act like a online community of "Dragons Den" helping users to recieve feedback and promote thought and development of ideas for free from the community.
+- Value their business ideas, and state whether seeking investment

 ## Project Goals
 This project has been developed to meet the grading criteria of the Milestone 3 Project set out by Code Institute, and COBC.

 The website was developed with the goals of:
 - Performing full CRUD functionality in the ideas posting board
-- Performing CRUD functionality within user accounts, including registration editing and deletion.
+- Allowing users to register, login and logout fo an account

 ## Developer Goals
 - To gain experience using the Flask mini-framework